stephenlin35/next-lerna-monorepo/README.md

-# Simple monorepo using Next.js and Lerna
+# Simple monorepo setup using Next.js and Lerna